 The PLC in the Modern Industrial World

-The PLC is commonplace in today's industrial world.
-For example, because of their memory input control capabilities, many elements of an assembly plant utilize PLC's.
 In fact, just about every existing automation line is controlled by a PLC.

 These small units are microprocessor-based and contain non-volatile memory locations (memory that maintains data storage when power is removed) that contain specific instructions programmed by a user for a given application.
 A PLC can control a wastewater pumping facility for the utility department in a city, while another PLC in a nearby factory controls a smelting furnace.